Tutt Brothers: Biography

 Salem Tutt Whitney was born in Logansport, Indiana (birth-year varies: 1869, 1875, 1876, or 1878), as was his brother J. Homer Tutt.
 They referred to themselves as brothers, and may have been half-brothers.
 Whitney originally intended to become a minister but later decided to become a performer, and left college.
 He attended the National School of Journalism and gained amateur experience in acting, comedy and writing.

 From 1888 through 1905, the brothers performed in their traveling tent show called Silas Green from New Orleans.
 The show, which ran until the 1940s, was bought by circus owner Ephraim "Eph" Williams although the brothers never received payment.

 They formed the Smart Set Company in the 1910s, possibly taken over from Sherman H. Dudley.
 From 1910 to 1925 Whitney and Tutt produced more than 40 revues for black performers and audiences, writing and performing in the shows themselves.
 Some of their performers found fame in their own right, including blues singer Mamie Smith, who danced in the brothers' Smart Set as a teenager.

 One of the Brothers' main productions was a musical farce called George Washington Bullion.
 Starring Whitney as a tobacco plantation owner, it was popular with audiences and ran for two decades.
 Their musical Oh Joy! played on Broadway for four weeks.
 It had originally starred Ethel Waters when performed in Boston.
 But when the only theatre space the Brothers could find in New York City was on a tennis court under a tent, Waters pulled out and was replaced by Ethel Williams.
 Both of the brothers performed in Marc Connelly's play The Green Pastures (1930).

 They also acted in films, spanning both silent films and talkies, including Birthright (1924), directed by Oscar Micheaux and adapted from a novel of the same name by T. S. Stribling; Marcus Garland (1925), The Broken Violin (1927), and A Daughter of the Congo (1930).

-Salem Tutt Whitney died in Chicago, February 12, 1934, and J. Homer Tutt died in Los Angeles, February 10, 1951.
+Salem Tutt Whitney died in Chicago on February 12, 1934, and J. Homer Tutt died in Los Angeles on February 10, 1951.